reshinto/reshinto.github.io/docs/interviewPrep/system_design/23MapReduce/readme.md

 ## MapReduce example

-- count the total number of occurances of every letter in some large data set that spread out across multiple machines
+- count the total number of occurrences of every letter in some large data set that spread out across multiple machines
   ![MapReduceExample](../../../images/mapReduceExample.png)

 ### When to use